by Cayelin K Castell

 Not from the perspective that the Medicine Woman is more important than the Medicine Man but rather she gives birth to him.
 Without her he would not exist.
 Clearly this is something that was forgotten in the last several thousand years of patriarchy.
 He is here to protect her and support her so she can give her gifts not only to him but also to the world.

-I woke up in the morning on the day I am writing this (April 15, 2019) knowing I am a Medicine Woman.
+I woke up in the morning on the day I am writing this (April 15, 2019) knowing I am a Medicine Woman from a dreamtime message.
 The medicine I bring may not be what others would expect a Medicine Woman to bring but it is Medicine for the Earth none-the-less.